CiscoSE/dnacenter-ansible/README.md

 ### Truncated

 ## Network Plug and Play
 Run this set of playbooks to add new deives and claim them in DNA Center from a .csv spreadsheet.
 Please note these devices are not connected so they're not contacted.
+If the devices were added later they would use a default workflow and template for the PNP configuration.
+The playbook code is adjustable to support additional workflow selections.

 Step 1: Review https://sandboxdnac.cisco.com to make sure their are no existing devices added or claimed.
 user: devnetuser pass: Cisco123!